 The sounds and images of the world are preserved on magnetic tape.
 They can be kept alive only as long as the tape lasts.

-Few people know that magnetic tape can start to lose data within 8 years and become totally unreadable within 20 years.
+Magnetic tape can start to lose data within 8 years and become totally unreadable within 20 years.

 Yet, magnetic tape has been entrusted to preserve a precious commodity — our cultural heritage.
 Video tapes of historic events, master tapes of original music performances, home videos of family memories, and tapes of valuable business data are quietly deteriorating in drawers and cabinets all over the world — soon to be lost forever, leaving only the tape backing and a pile of magnetic dust behind.